Your state's best all-you-can-eat brunch

 Maine: The Friendly Toast, Portland

 There aren't a great many spots offering buffet brunches in Maine, but with the amazing array of delicious plates on offer at The Friendly Toast in Portland, you won't mind the fact that it's not all-you-can-eat.
 What's more, this is a brunch that's served all day.
-Aside from the irresistible chicken and waffles, huevos rancheros, and tasty selection of Benedict dishes, customers love the cool and quirky atmosphere, and say that the staff are fun, attentive, and as friendly as the restaurant's name suggests.
+Aside from the irresistible chicken and waffles, huevos rancheros, and tasty selection of Benedict dishes, customers love the cool and quirky atmosphere, and say that the staff are as fun, attentive, and friendly as the restaurant's name suggests.

 Maryland: Alexandra’s American Fusion, Ellicott City